 Particulars Amount in Rs.
-Remarks Provision for Gratuity 34,26,292 Provision for Leave Encashment 8,28,447 Refer Financial Discrepancies no.3 Depreciation 9,30,984 Depreciation being non-cash expense, it would not result in cash outflow.
-Thus, it has not been considered.

-ii.
-The school has sufficient funds to carry on the operation of the school for the academic session 2018-19 on the existing fees structure.
-In this regard, Directorate of Education has already issued directions to the schools vide order dated 16.04.2010 that,
+Remarks Provision for Gratuity & Leave Encashment 42,54,739 Refer Financial Discrepancies no.3 Mentor Expense- Activity 2,74,081 Refer Financial Discrepancies no.4 ii.
+The School has sufficient funds to carry on the operation of the School for the academic session 2019-20 on the existing fees structure.
+In this regard, Directorate of Education has already issued directions to the Schools vide order dated 16/04/2010 that,

-"All schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
+"All Schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
 A part of the reserve fund which has not been utilised for years together may also be used to meet the shortfall before proposing a fee increase."

-AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that along with certain financial and other irregularities that were identified (appropriate financial impact of which has been taken on the fund position of the school) and certain procedural findings which were also noted (appropriate instructions against which have been given in this order), that the sufficient funds are available with the school to carry out its operations for the academic session 2018-19.
+AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that along with certain financial and other irregularities, that the sufficient funds are available with the school to carry out its operations for the academic session 2019-20.
 Accordingly, the fee increase proposal of the school may be rejected.